 18. Broaden your musical horizons.

-While making any music selections for your first dance, reception, etc., isn't exactly taking a break from wedding planning, scoping out some new playlists for potential options is!
-If you're at a loss for some popular jams, check out our roundup of the most romantic songs of all time.
+While making any music selections for the first dance, reception, etc., isn't exactly taking a break from wedding planning, scoping out some new playlists for potential options is.
+If you're at a loss for popular jams, check out our roundup of the most romantic songs of all time.
 You won't be disappointed.
 Besides, Logan says listening to music "can express feelings, distract, soothe, and improve mood."
 Sign us up!

 19. Prioritize your beauty regimen.

-Every bride (and groom!) wants glowing skin and gorgeous hair as she walks down the aisle, so use this break as an opportunity to focus on your beauty routine.
-Spend a few extra minutes moisturizing your skin daily, exfoliating dead skin cells away, and checking your makeup bag for any expired products.
+Every bride (and groom!) wants glowing skin and gorgeous hair as they walk down the aisle, so use this break to focus on a beauty routine.
+Spend a few extra minutes moisturizing your skin, exfoliating dead skin cells away, and checking your makeup bag for expired products.
 De-stressing and taking a break from wedding plans can also do wonders for your complexion alone.
-However, keep in mind you shouldn't experiment with too many new beauty products or major hair alterations prior to your wedding in case you have a negative reaction.

 20. Make plans with friends and family.